-British capitalists in the late 1800s invested money in German breweries grouped into limited liability companies, a practice applied in the U.S. as well, and other countries.
+British capitalists in the late 1800s invested money in German breweries they grouped into limited liability companies, a practice applied in the U.S. as well, and other countries.

 A number of German-language sources discuss the history of the Englishche Bierbrauerie, or English Brewery, in Mesenich, a name for the wider municipal area of Senhals.

-Since my German is not up to the task, Andreas Krennmair, a software engineer and beer historian, kindly provided a summary in English of the brewery’s history set out in this 2016 essay on historical breweries.
+Since my German is not up to task, Andreas Krennmair, a software engineer and beer historian, kindly provided a summary in English of the brewery’s history as set out in this 2016 essay on historical breweries.

 In the late 1820’s, the Rhine and Mosel regions had over 26,000 British tourists annually, so English businessmen had the idea of opening an English brewery.
 In the protocols of the town of Mesenich the application to open a brewery was recorded in 1852, first under the name J. Heathcoote Brooks, which was later changed to Griffin Jones.
 The application was granted, as “an establishment of that kind won’t bring disadvantages to either the town or the surrounding area, but rather must bring advantages in relation to the consumption and employment of the working class.”
 The brewery must have been built rather quickly, as it was already advertising in 1853 their London Porter, Pale Ale, Table Ale, Table Beer and Table Porter (all bottled).
 The owner was Griffin Jones.
 The brewery was reported to have failed three years later, since the owner did not have enough capital to purchase necessary machinery or to run the business, “therefore didn’t accomplish anything”.
 It was sold to another Englishman who ran the former brewery as maltings, and built a new brewery in Senhals.
 The brewery advertised in English travel guides in 1857.
 The brewery wasn’t successful either, and was sold two years later in court in a foreclosure sale.
 It is not known who bought it, but it is mentioned again in 1863 because another owner of the same brewery, went bankrupt.
 It was most likely operated as a brewery after that, but beer production was stopped in 1870’s.
 The building was used for other purposes afterwards, as sleeping halls for workers, wine trading business, chicken farm, even wine tavern.
 The house fell in disrepair in the 1950’s, only ruins are left.
 In total, the beer brewing business in these towns was only active for 25 years, and probably suffered from economic issues since the very beginning, but the author nevertheless finds it exciting to see the attempts of English brewing in a German wine region.